trebelge0/Balboa_network/README.md

 # Balboa swarm communication using RPi's

-This repository contains a communication platform between a Balboa swarm.
+This repository contains a communication platform within a Balboa swarm.
 A RPi is shielded on each Balboa.
 There are two communication protocole used in it:
-I²C communication between RPi and Balboa and a RFCOMM Bluetooth communication between each RPis
+* I²C communication between RPi and Balboa
+* Bluetooth communication within a RPi graph
+The agents are equipped with Decawave DWM1001 UWB modules allowing them to measure their position and distances with anchors.
 #
 ## System, communication & peripherals
 ### RPi - Balboa Communication: I²C
-The master is the RPi, it has 4 slaves:
+The RPi is connected to the 3.3V side of the bus, all other devices are connected to 5V side The master is the RPi, it has 4 slaves:
 * Balboa
 * IMU
+* OLED screen
 * Magnetometer (not used)
-* OLED screen

-The Balboa manage encoders and push button reading as well as leds setting.
+The Balboa manage encoders and push button reading, leds setting and Decawave DWM1001 readings.
-IMU measure acceleration and angular speed for the 3-axis.

-The RPi manages the control loop by requesting information from Balboa and IMU via I²C.
+The RPi manages the control loop with IMU readings by requesting information from Balboa via I²C.

-#### balboa.py
+#### RPi/src/balboa.py
 Class that allows RPi to request/write information from/to Balboa using I²C communication such as:
 * Encoder values (read)
 * Push button (read)
-* Battery level (read)
+* Battery voltage level (read)
+* Position and distance measurement (read)
 * Buzzer (write)
 * Leds (write)
 * Motor speed (write)

-#### lsm6.py
+#### RPi/src/lsm6.py
 Class that allows RPi to request information from IMU using I²C communication such as:
 * Acceleration[3]
 * Gyroscope[3]

-#### balance.py
+#### RPi/src/balance.py
 Run control algorithm in a separate thread.

 ### RPi Network communication: Bluetooth
-#### bluetooth.py
+#### RPi/src/bluetooth.py
 Class that allows RPi's to communicate between them providing:
 * **RPi's MAC address list**
 * **ID** of the current RPi corresponding of its index in the RPi's MAC address list.